 Biological sex was inferred from normalized X and Y chromosome depth for each sample (i.e. divided by autosomal depth) and from X chromosome heterozygosity.
 A small number of sex mismatches were detected as annotated females with low X and high Y chromosome depth or annotated males with high X and low Y chromosome depth.
 These samples were either excluded from the sample set to be released on dbGaP or their sample identities were resolved using information from array comparisons or pedigree checks.
-We also identified a small number of sex chromosome aneuploidies (XXY, XXX and mosaics such as XX/XO), which are annotated in file accompanying the genotypes, which has the suffix "sex\chromosome\karyotypes.txt".
-This file provides the NWD ID, biological sex, and apparent sex chromosome karyotype of samples with inferred aneuploidies.
+We also identified a small number of sex chromosome aneuploidies (XXY, XXX and mosaics such as XX/XO); these samples are excluded from the October 2016 release, but will be annotated and included in subsequent releases.